sriharshachilakapati/sriharshachilakapati.github.io/lwjgl-tutorial-series/1-glfw/1-1-hello-window.md

 ## Writing the Render Loop

 The render loop is placed in the `start()` method of the `Game` class.
-This method starts the render loop, which initialises the game, and steps into a `update`-`render` loop.
+This method starts the render loop, which initialises the game, and steps into a update-render loop.
 Finally, it calls the `dispose()` method and destroys the window.

 ~~~java
 public void start()